Arkandias/Taaontia-Bot/README.md

 ## What does it use?

 It will be written in Python3, for fancy compatibility with Windows, Linux and (sadly?)
-OSX, using the libraries some cool developpers have made for this purpose.
+OSX, using the [library](https://github.com/Rapptz/discord.py) some cool developpers have made for this purpose.

 ## Cool, but what's with this name?